Automattic/isolated-block-editor/README.md

 - CommonJS module
 - Standalone JavaScript file, for inclusion on any browser page

-Requires: Gutenberg 13.3.0
+Requires: Gutenberg 16.7.1

+If using with WordPress then You are advised to use the Gutenberg plugin, although it may work with the default Gutenberg provided by WordPress.
+You may or may not run into problems when using with different versions (older or newer).

 Examples:
 - [Plain Text Editor](https://github.com/Automattic/isolated-block-editor/blob/trunk/src/browser/README.md) - standalone JS and CSS file that can replace any `textarea` on any page with a full Gutenberg editor
-- [Gutenberg Everywhere](https://github.com/Automattic/gutenberg-everywhere/) - a WordPress plugin to add Gutenberg to comments, WP admin pages, bbPress, and BuddyPress
+- [Blocks Everywhere](https://github.com/Automattic/blocks-everywhere/) - a WordPress plugin to add Gutenberg to comments, WP admin pages, bbPress, and BuddyPress
 - [Gutenberg Chrome Extension](https://github.com/Automattic/gutenberg-everywhere-chrome/) - a Chrome extension that allows Gutenberg to be used on any page
 - [Gutenberg Desktop](https://github.com/Automattic/gutenberg-desktop/) - a desktop editor that supports the loading and saving of HTML and Markdown files
 - [P2](https://wordpress.com/p2/) - WordPress as a collaborative workspace (coming soon for self-hosted)